How to Sign a Sympathy Card

 • “Did you know that ________ knew how to [insert unique talent]?
 I hope they wouldn’t mind me telling you about it now!”

-Once you’ve gotten your intro and any memories or stories you’d like to share written out, it’s time to bring your message to a close.
-When ending a message of condolence, it’s best to keep it short and simple; no need to go on and on about the loved one who has passed, or share too many details about them when they were alive.
+When ending a message of sympathy, it’s best to still keep it on a personal note, but short and simple; no need to go on and on about the loved one who has passed, or share too many details about them when they were alive.

 Closing Lines

-• Again, please accept my deepest condolences.
+• Again, please accept my deepest sympathy.

 • In loving memory of [decedent’s name].